-The large, airy classrooms are well lighted and are equipped with slate blackboards, maps, globes, and facilities for moving picture projection work.
+The large. airy classrooms are well lighted and are equipped with slate blackboards, maps, globes, and facilities for moving picture projection work.
 A spacious study hall, used also for assembly purposes, occupies most of the second floor.
-In the basement are locker rooms, the manual training shop, a kitchen, and the cafeteria, where a noon lunch is served each school day.
+In the basement are locker rooms, the manual training shop, a kitchen, and the cafeteria.
 In addition to these features, the building contains an office for the headmaster and a room for the faculty.